EpiMapper-pipeline/EpiMapper/README.md

 ## Download:

-Epimapper is written in Python.
-It can be installed and accessed from command line and is avalible for both linux and macOS.
+Epimapper is written in Python and can be installed and accessed via the command line.
+It is available for both Linux and macOS.
+You can download this pipeline from the [EpiMapper repository](https://github.com/EpiMapper-pipeline/EpiMapper).

 ## Installation: